php-dev-br/.github/profile/README.md

 [![pt-br][readme-badge]][readme-pt-br]

-The [php.dev.br][portal-link] provides Brazilian Portuguese translations of documentation and news related to the PHP language.
+The [php.dev.br][portal-link] project provides Brazilian Portuguese translations of documentations and news related to the PHP language.

 ## Support